-The Design team or the Design & Build tenderer or the DBO tenderer shall provide a bill of materials for the proposed design.
+The Design team or the Design & Build tenderer or the DBO tenderer shall provide a bill of materials for the proposed design and the LCA results, which shall be reported according to ISO 14044 and EN 15978.
 The comparison with the reference building shall be written up in a concise technical report that compares the proposed design option(s) and calculates the improvement potential.
+The technical report shall describe how the 'technical points to address' (as set out in Annex 2) have been covered.